A Guide to Improving Metabolic Health for Longevity

 Building a Flexible Metabolism Through Movement

 A healthy, flexible metabolism can easily switch between burning carbs and fats for fuel.
 Regular exercise is the best way to develop this skill, which is crucial for steady energy levels and avoiding the afternoon slump.
 It essentially trains your body to be more resourceful.
+In addition, regular physical activity enhances stress resistance, a key factor in promoting healthy aging and longevity.

 Unfortunately, many are missing out.
 The World Health Organization reports that a large percentage of adults worldwide do not get enough physical activity.
 Yet the science is clear: moderate cardio and strength training each week can significantly improve metabolic markers and insulin sensitivity.
 You can read more about these global physical activity trends to get the full picture.